State Machines

 }

-free the global resources and quit SDL.
+In close function, we clean up the global assets and quit SDL.